Easy Wainscoting - The Finished Product

 I did the wainscoting in the downstairs first, then about a year later I decided to also do wainscoting upstairs.
 If I added up the time between the upstairs and the downstairs it probably took a total of roughly 2 weeks for both… but keep in mind they are pretty big spaces.

-In this post I’ll go over what we did and why we did it.
 No matter what style you choose, you’ll find tips in here to make your install go smoother.

-I think the secret to wainscoting is using templates and spacers.
+I think the secret to installing wainscoting is using templates and spacers.
 Since most of the pieces of the wainscoting are the same size you can make templates to cut them faster and spacers allow a consistent spacing without having to measure every space.

 Disclosure: Some of the links below are affiliate links.
 If you decide to purchase any of these products, we earn a small commission at no additional cost to you.
 We recommend these products only because we have experience with them and use them for our own projects.
 As Amazon Associates, we earn from qualifying purchases.